I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

 I have taken this lens with me to shoot landscapes.

-The constant f4 aperture makes it easy to use when shooting in video mode because I don’t always have to adjust my exposure when changing the focal length.
+The constant f4 aperture makes it easy to use in video mode because I don’t always have to adjust my exposure when changing the focal length.

 The autofocus works nicely when shooting in good lighting conditions and is fast, silent, and accurate.